 7. Top up and treat the fuel, or leave it empty

 This is a topic that divides enthusiasts.
 Some say it’s best to fill the tank to minimise the amount of petrol exposed to the air, and add a stabilising product which will help to ward off corrosion, oxidation and keep the fuel in grade.
-Others, including the RAC, suggest leaving the tank as good as empty, then add a splash of fresh fuel when bringing your car out of storage, before filling it entirely.
+Others, including the RAC and the likes of Hexagon Classics suggest leaving the tank as good as empty, then add a splash of fresh fuel when bringing your car out of storage, before filling it entirely.